CodeWringer/strive-foundryVTT/README.md

     * [ ] Updating
   * [ ] Add the ability to drop/pick up inventory items to/from chat.
     * [ ] Prompt player on sendToChat, if they want to allow the transfer of their item.
+* [ ] Refactor: Toggle of skill ability list musn't update the item in order to show/hide the list!
 * [ ] Refactor: Cleanup language file
 * [ ] Refactor: Turn skill and attribute tables into custom lists, instead
 * [X] Deletion confirmation dialog